openthread/ot-efr32/src/README.md

 $ <path-to-simplicity-studio>/developer/adapter_packs/commander/commander
 ```

-In the J-Link Device drop-down list select the serial number of the device to flash.
-Click the Adapter Connect button.
-Ensure the Debug Interface drop-down list is set to SWD and click the Target Connect button.
-Click on the Flash icon on the left side of the window to switch to the flash page.
-In the Flash MCU pane enter the path of the ot-cli-ftd.s37 file or choose the file with the Browse... button.
-Click the Flash button located under the Browse... button.
+1. In the J-Link Device drop-down list select the serial number of the device to flash.
+2. Click the Adapter Connect button.
+3. Ensure the Debug Interface drop-down list is set to SWD and click the Target Connect button.
+4. Click on the Flash icon on the left side of the window to switch to the flash page.
+5. In the Flash MCU pane, enter the path of the `ot-cli-ftd.s37` file or choose the file with the Browse... button.
+6. Click the Flash button located under the Browse... button.

 For more information see [UG162: Simplicity Commander Reference][ug162]